Rufus For Real

 picture of a plate of slow cooker beef ragu topped with parmesan cheese shavings and fresh parsley garnish. sitting on a wooden surface with a navy napkin.

-• Skip the wine if needed: Use extra beef broth with a small splash of vinegar for balance.
+• Skip the wine: Replace it with additional beef broth and a small splash of red wine vinegar for balance.

-• Change the pasta: Pappardelle is ideal, but tagliatelle, rigatoni, or penne all work well.
+• Change the pasta: Pappardelle is my favorite, but tagliatelle, rigatoni, or penne all work well with the hearty sauce.

-• Add a little heat: Calabrian chili paste or red pepper flakes wake up the whole sauce. or pantry.
+• Add a little heat: Calabrian chili paste or red pepper flakes bring a subtle kick without overpowering the sauce.

 picture of a white serving bowl of slow cooker beef ragu topped with parmesan cheese shavings and fresh parsley garnish. sitting on a wooden surface with a navy napkin.

-• Shred the beef while it’s warm: It pulls apart more easily and absorbs the sauce better.
+• Shred the beef while it's warm: Warm beef pulls apart more easily and absorbs the sauce more effectively.

-• Taste before serving: Slow-cooked sauces concentrate, so final seasoning matters.
+• Taste before serving: Slow-cooked sauces concentrate as they cook, so adjust the seasoning at the end if needed.

 picture of a white serving bowl of slow cooker beef ragu topped with parmesan cheese shavings and fresh parsley garnish. sitting on a wooden surface with a navy napkin.